ALBEDO, CARBON SEQUESTRATION AND CLIMATE CHANGE MITIGATION: WHAT DO WE REALLY KNOW? Remi Cardinael (CIRAD)

 Figure: Long-term experiment of conservation agriculture in Zimbabwe.
 A change in soil tillage and soil cover impacts SOC, GHGs, but also albedo. © Rémi Cardinael.

-On 3-4 December 2020, the French Agricultural Research Center for International Development (CIRAD) and the CLAND Convergence Institute organized, with the support of the Global Research Alliance on Agricultural Greenhouse Gases (GRA) and the 4 per Thousand Initiative, a virtual workshop entitled “Can albedo change offset the climate benefit of carbon sequestrating practices?“.
+On 3-4 December 2020, the French Agricultural Research Center for International Development (CIRAD) and the CLAND Convergence Institute organized, with the support of the Global Research Alliance on Agricultural Greenhouse Gases (GRA) and the 4 per 1000 Initiative, a virtual workshop entitled “Can albedo change offset the climate benefit of carbon sequestrating practices?“.
 The overall objective was to discuss the relevance of current carbon-centered accounting systems to assess climate change mitigation potentials of land use change and management.

 This workshop gathered twelve top keynote speakers to provide the most up-to-date knowledge about the potential offset or enhancement of the climate benefit of carbon sequestrating practices, identify knowledge gaps and propose a way forward for future research projects.

 This virtual event gathered more than 300 participants, from 52 countries and 156 different institutes.
 Most of the participants (89%) were from universities and research centers, 60% were from Europe, 17% from Asia, and 14% from North America.

 All presentations were recorded and available in replay here:

 The climate benefit of best management practices is often quantified through the change in biochemical effects, i.e., soil organic carbon (SOC) stocks and greenhouse gases (GHGs) emissions.
 However, biochemical effects do not stand alone.
 Planting trees, covering the soil, reducing tillage, adding organic amendments (compost, biochar…), etc, also modify biophysical effects, for example, albedo.